Coping with Grief in the Workplace On-Demand CE Webinar for therapists, counselors, psychologists, social workers, marriage and family therapists

 3 "Asynchronous" Core CEs Included - Details by License Type Below:

-- SOCIAL WORKERS: TKT has applied for approval for this workshop through the Georgia Society for Clinical Social Work (GSCSW).
+• SOCIAL WORKERS: This workshop is approved for 3 Core CE hours through the Georgia Society for Clinical Social Work (GSCSW), approval #052525.
 If you are licensed in another state or country, please click here for more detailed information.

-- MARRIAGE & FAMILY THERAPISTS: TKT has applied for approval for this workshop through the Georgia Association for Marriage & Family Therapy (GAMFT).
+• MARRIAGE & FAMILY THERAPISTS: This workshop is approved for 3 Core CE hours through the Georgia Association for Marriage & Family Therapy (GAMFT), approval #100-2025.
 If you are licensed in another state or country, please click here for more detailed information.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.